 The 5G system shall be able to support at least logical isolation communication service for advanced meter applications.

-Note: The logical isolation communication service can utilize shared network element or shared network resource.
+NOTE: The logical isolation communication service can utilize shared network element or shared network resource.
 To advanced meter application, it is the minimum requirement.

-The 5G IoT device shall be able to connect energy equipments via 3GPP/non-3GPP connections to get energy data and to deliver the data to back-end energy applications via 5G connection.
+The 5G IoT device shall be able to connect energy equipment via 3GPP/non-3GPP connections to get energy data and to deliver the data to back-end energy applications via 5G connection.

 5.2.6 Potential New Requirements needed to support the use case